Why Do You Need Hearing Protection?

 How Do You Ensure HPD Use?

-A number of steps contribute to the on-going compliance to your hearing safety rules.
+A number of steps contribute to the ongoing compliance with your hearing safety rules.
 Adherence to these guidelines will improve utilization of HPDs, enhancing productivity and safety, while also reducing injury and lost time on the job.